elanmed/ff.nvim/README.md

     - The basename of the current file (with and without an extension)
     - The fuzzy score of the filename against the current input

+## Status
+- Works fine, API is not yet stable

 ## Performance
 `ff.nvim` prioritizes performance in a few ways: